RecursivePineapple/se-pump-mgr/README.md

 ## Space Elevator Pumping Module Manager Script

-A script which configures your pumping modules to level maintain their fluids.
-Can work with any number of pumps and requires very little configuration.
+A script which automatically configures your space pumping modules to level maintain a set of user-configurable fluids.
+It can work with any number of pumps and requires very little configuration.

 ## Setup